 Long drying times and warmer temperatures after application favor the uptake of all of these materials.

-Mefenoxam (group 4) is a fungicide that can be absorbed by plant roots and translocated throughout the plant.
+Mefenoxam (FRAC group 4) is a fungicide that can be absorbed by plant roots and translocated throughout the plant.
 Translocation, however, is only acropetally (upward), with the transpiration stream.
-The phosphonate fungicides (group 33) are truly systemic compounds and are translocated both basipetally (downward) and acropetally whether applied to roots or leaves.
+The phosphonate fungicides (FRAC group P7) are truly systemic compounds and are translocated both basipetally (downward) and acropetally whether applied to soil, roots, or leaves.

 A fumigant is a vapor-active chemical used in the gaseous phase to kill microorganisms.
 Many nematicides are fumigants but kill fungal propagules as well as insects and weed seeds.
 Some fumigants are effective in the gaseous phase.
 Both temperature and humidity can influence the activity of these compounds in the vapor phase.

 Antibiotics are produced by one organism against another.
 Many of the antibiotics in use today are bactericidal, but some also are fungicidal.
 Very few have been developed for agriculture since they are so useful against human disease.

 Some fungicides only inhibit fungi (are fungistatic) rather than kill them (fungicidal).
 Fungistats must be applied continually over the life of the plant to suppress disease development.
 For example, mefenoxam will not prevent zoospores from penetrating roots but only inhibits an established Phytophthora infection.

 Terms used to describe fungicides are not mutually exclusive.
 For example, dodine is an excellent broad-spectrum, protectant fungicide but also has 36-hour curative activity against apple scab.

 Most fungicides directly inhibit or kill the target fungus, but phosphonate compounds can act by stimulating host defense mechanisms.
 Details of its activity in host resistance are poorly understood.
 These products are in general called plant activators.